 Personal Leave Time may only be used at the beginning of the students' clinical assignment if pre-approved by program faculty (such as for dental/physician appointments, etc.).
 Each time the student is tardy for his/her clinical assignment, 2 hours will be deducted from the students' accrued Personal Leave Time and the student must make-up 2 clinical hours.
 If the student does not have PL time to use, 4 hours must be made up.
+The student will also receive a point deduction from the professionalism portion of the clinical grade.

 Any time which exceeds the accrued personal leave time must be made up by the end of the semester in which it was taken.
-Each incident of excess personal leave time will result in an increasing point deduction from the Ethics Portion of the students' clinical grade (see clinical evaluation system p.3).
+Each incident of excess personal leave time will result in an increasing point deduction from the professionalism portion of the students' clinical grade (see clinical evaluation system p.3).

 Any clinical absence not reported to the Clinical Coordinator BY PHONE prior to the beginning of the scheduled time will be considered unauthorized leave of absence.
-Each incident of unauthorized leave of absence from the clinical area will result in a 1-point deduction from Ethics Portion of the students' clinical grade.
+Each incident of unauthorized leave of absence from the clinical area will result in a 1-point deduction from professionalism portion of the students' clinical grade.
 Students will be required to make up all ULA clinical time.